deavmi/homepage/content/blog/setting_up_reticulum.md

 This section is configured in the `[reticulum]` section.

 The first option to consider that is that of _packet forwarding_.
 This refers to accepting packets that are not destined to the receiving node _itself_ but of some other node that _this node_ may know how to forward.
 Whether or not we make such a forwarding decision is something one can control with the `enable_transport` option.
 Setting it to `True` will enable forwarding; to `False` will disable it.

+# Network stack access

+This section is configured in the `[reticulum]` section.
+Other than routing Reticulum traffic on behalf of others, you may want to actually also _use your node_ for accessing the various services that others run on the network.

+### Shared instance

+There is a configuration option called `shared_instance_port`.
+The way that Reticulum-supported applications work is the following:

+1. **If** the `shared_instance_port` is bound (by some _other_ Reticulum instance) to then the application will connect to $(localhost, sip)$ where $sip$ is the `shared_instance_port`.
+    a.
+Furthermore it will then communicate Reticulum packets to/from this connections
+2. **If** `shared_instance_port` is _not_ bound then the program will start a new Reticulum _full instance_ (a router) and bind to that port.
+Therefore allowing another program like described above to use it as well.

+Both scenarios require reading the `~/.reticulum/config` file to determine the shared instance port to check for (or bind to).
+This means only one router is ever spawned but the spawner and everyone else can make use of it. `shared_instance_port` is only ever bound to $localhost$.

+>**Note**: To enable this ensure that `share_instance` is set to `Yes`.